 Several legends revolve around the Mid-Autumn Festival.
 There is a story of the "lady living in the moon,” a moon fairy living in a crystal palace who comes out to dance on the moon's shadowed surface.
-This legend dates back to ancient times, to a day when ten suns appeared at once in the sky.
+This legend dates back to ancient times, to a day when 10 suns appeared at once in the sky.
 The Emperor ordered a famous archer to shoot down the nine extra suns.
-Once the task was accomplished, Goddess of Western Heaven rewarded the archer with a pill that would make him immortal.
+Once the task was accomplished, the Goddess of Western Heaven rewarded the archer with a pill that would make him immortal.
 However, his wife found the pill, took it, and was banished to the moon as a result.
-Legend says that her beauty is greatest on the day of the Moon festival.
+Legend says that her beauty is greatest on the day of the Moon Festival.

 According to another legend, on this day the "Man in the Moon" was spotted at an inn, carrying a writing tablet.
 When questioned, he said he was recording the names of all the happy couples who were fated to marry and live happily forever after.
-Accordingly, just as June is the traditional month for exchanging nuptials in the west, many Chinese weddings are held during the eighth lunar month, with the fifteenth day being the most popular.
+Accordingly, just as June is the traditional month for exchanging nuptials in the West, many Chinese weddings are held during the eighth lunar month, with the fifteenth day being the most popular.

 Of course, the most famous legend surrounding the Moon festival concerns its possible role in Chinese history.
-Overrun by the Mongols in the thirteenth century, the Chinese threw off their oppressors in 1368 AD.
+Overrun by the Mongols in the thirteenth century, the Chinese threw off their oppressors in 1368 CE.
 It is said that mooncakes—which the Mongols did not eat—were the perfect vehicle for hiding and passing along plans for the rebellion.
 Families were instructed not to eat the mooncakes until the day of the moon festival, which is when the rebellion took place.
 (In another version plans were passed along in mooncakes over several years of Mid-Autumn Festivals, but the basic idea is the same).

 More elaborate versions of mooncakes contain four egg yolks (representing the four phases of the moon).
 Besides lotus seed paste, other traditional fillings include red bean paste and black bean paste.
 Unfortunately for dieters, mooncakes are rather high in calories.

 While in the past, mooncakes took up to four weeks to make, automation has speeded up the process considerably.
 Today, mooncakes may be filled with everything from dates, nuts, and fruit to Chinese sausages.
-More exotic creations include green tea mooncakes, and ping pei or snowskin mooncakes, a Southeast Asian variation made with cooked glutinous rice flour.
+More creative creations include green tea mooncakes, and ping pei, or snowskin mooncakes, a Southeast Asian variation made with cooked glutinous rice flour.
 Haagen-Daz has even gotten into the act by introducing a line of ice cream mooncakes in Asian markets.